People can become so isolated, a grant sends a very clear message that we are not giving up on them. Wilson, Project

 Opening Doors, Changing Lives

 The Open Doors Programme provides cash grants alongside intensive support delivered to recipients by a range of partner organisations.
-It is administered by Family Action.
+It is administered by Family Action and supported by our corporate partner New Day.

 In addition to living in poverty, recipients of Open Doors grants are experiencing at least two areas of Severe and Multiple Disadvantage, which may include: